80/twenty

 The afterfun

-The afterfun moment’s calm after the special has be memorialized.
+The afterfun moment’s calm after the special has been memorialized.
 Tonight has been realized, now release me from the burden of reaction.
 But, if you can, bring me back.
 Reinspire tonight.
+Another time.

 Managing expectations